williamle8300/rss-reader/README.md

 # prepare a database

-1. create a database called "rss-reader" (not sure what the sql command is since I used a gui pgAdmin3)
+1. create a database called `rss_reader`
-2. set user to 'william' and password is ''.
+2. set user to 'william' and password is ''

 # deploy